Save 20% Today

 Managing Your Child’s Screen Time

-The American Academy of Child and Adolescent Psychology recommends that children over the age of six maintain healthy boundaries around screen time and minimize non-educational screen usage as much as possible.
+The American Academy of Child and Adolescent Psychology recommends that children over the age of six maintain healthy boundaries around screen time and minimize non-educational screen usage as much as possible, and that screen time be limited for young children under the age of five.
 Extended screen time can lead to mood swings, disrupted sleep, and withdrawal from family and friends.

-Utilizing educational apps and services can help encourage your child’s love for learning.
+High quality educational apps and services can help encourage your child’s love for learning.
 Your local library may even have ebook and audiobook rental apps that you can use for free!
-A great suggestion for younger children is to utilize a screen time limiting app that stops apps from launching once a limit is reached.
 Proactively setting limits on screen time can help your child maintain healthy boundaries as they mature and avoid technology addiction.

 Popular Apps Your Child May Be Using